 What sports camera to choose in 2025?

-You plan to spend time actively and do not want the most important moments to be lost without a trace?
-We understand it well.
-As a Megadron team we have been testing cameras for years sports on the ground, in the water and... in the air - mounting them, for example, on drones.
-That's why we know that a good camera is not just a piece of equipment - it's an adventurous companion that must be reliable in any situation.
+You are planning to be active and are wondering which camera will be best?
+We understand this well, as Megadron we have been testing cameras for years sporting on the ground, in the water and... in the air - mounting FPV drones.
+That's why we know that a good camera is equipment that must be reliable in any situation.

 In this article you will find an overview of the best sports (and non-sports) cameras available in 2025 - broken down by purpose and budget.
 But before we get into specifics, one question is worth answering: